danielfostiak/Normal-Intersections-Mathematics/README.md

 ![Screenshot](1overx.png)
 ## BONUS2: $y=\sin(x)$, but not really...
 Sorry to disappoint, but sinx is very difficult to get normal numerical solutions.
 Can you figure out how I did it.
 Hint: Polynomials are easy to do, trig/transcendentals are hard.
-It takes very long to get a decent plot of the normals, and there is some 'noise' to the plot.
-However, I still think it looks pretty cool.
 ![Screenshot](sinx.png)